antisvin/OpenWare_Axowl/Axoloti/README.md

 2. After flashing bootloader and rebooting you should be able to see a new USB MIDI device name named ``OWL-BOOT``

 3. Flash firmware by playing MIDI SySex file (Axoloti.syx).
-Specific utility to play MIDI depends on OS used (i.e. amidi on Linux), but you can use official [Rebel Technlology flash page](https://www.openwarelab.org/Tools/firmware.html) in Chromium-based browsers.
+Specific utility to play MIDI depends on OS used (i.e. amidi on Linux), but you can use official [Rebel Technology flash page](https://www.openwarelab.org/Tools/firmware.html) in Chromium-based browsers.

 4. Wait for device LED to stop flashing (firmware loading should take 5-10 seconds)